GoogleCloudPlatform/professional-services/tools/bq-visualizer/README.md

 This utility provides a web application which can be used to visualise the flow of execution stages within a BigQuery job.
 This may be useful in identifying problematic stages and provides greater usability for large query plans than the default query plan explanation in the Google Cloud Console.

 ## Release Notes
+**14 January 2020**

+* Add ability to retrieve query by query id
+* Added option 'AllUsers' to let user choose between listing their own queries or queries for all users in project
+* tightened layouts
+* improved display of failed queries

 **6 October 2019**

 * Added Progress View.
 See graphic display of work units comnpleted over time